tcoram/toolboxforth/README.md

 Right now, only ESP32 is supported..and minimally...more to follow.

-You will need libreadline for the posix build...
+You will need libreadline for the POSIX build...

 This repo is mainly for my own "backup" and for the morbidly curious... as it is moving/evolving rapidly.